-While building a document processing solution is achievable, organizations that choose this option may be in for more than they bargained for.
+While building an intelligent document processing solution is achievable, organizations that choose this option may be in for more than they bargained for.

-Here are eight reasons why organizations consider building a document processing solution - and why buying provides better value.
+Here are eight reasons why organizations consider building an intelligent document processing solution - and why buying provides better value.

 - It's cheaper to build in-house than pay licensing.

 - We need flexibility to integrate with our other systems.

 - Our processes are too complex for an off-the-shelf product.

 - Off-the-shelf products don't have the look and feel our users need.

 - We're already capturing and storing documents electronically.

 - We don't want to be tied to a vendor.